Tim Cook says Apple’s car project is ‘the mother of all AI projects’

 Baby food delivery service Yumi launches with $4.1 million in seed funding

-In a very brief interview with Bloomberg, Apple CEO Tim Cook confirmed once again that the company has been working on an Apple car.
-This isn’t the first time Cook commented on the record on Apple’s ongoing work in the car industry.
+In a very brief interview with Bloomberg, Apple CEO Tim Cook confirmed that the company has been working on an Apple car.
+This isn’t the first time Apple talked about the company’s ongoing work in the car industry.

 Cook described Apple’s car project as the combination of three different factors — self-driving cars, electric vehicles and ride-sharing.
 Those three things together make the car industry interesting again.